Skip to Main Content

 What are footnotes?

 If there are specific cases that are important to the topic, they may be listed in the footnotes.
-Footnotes are where the editors cite the cases and statutes that form the basis of their summary.
-You can then use the citations provided to look them up in the case law reporters or legal databases.
+Editors cite the cases and statutes that form the basis of their summary in footnotes.
+Use these citations to find the cases in print reporters or legal databases.

-See the section highlighted in pink and labeled with a "2" above as an example of cases that were cited because they were instrumental in establishing or refining the rules of law that the author describes in the encyclopedia entry.
+See the section highlighted in pink and labeled with a "2" above as an example.
+It lists cases that were instrumental in establishing or refining the rules of law described in the encyclopedia entry.